 • The Role of Moisture Meters in Wood Maintenance

 Every woodworker should have an electric moisture meter.
-Routinely checking the moisture content level ensures that the drying process is progressing correctly.
+Routinely checking the moisture content level ensures the drying process is progressing correctly.
 A simple online search like Wagner Moisture Meters provides a variety of options to consider.

 • Understanding the Science Behind Wood Cracking